Skip to Main Content

 What we don't like

-• Origination fee: Upstart charges an origination fee up to 12 percent of the loan amount, which can detract from the overall value of the loan by adding significantly to the principal balance.
+• Origination fee: Upstart charges an origination fee up to 12 percent of the loan amount, which is subtracted from the balance disbursed to you.

 • High maximum APR: While borrowers with a thin credit history may have better luck getting approved, they also have the risk of getting offered a high maximum APR.